kadulkaryash71/SocialNetworkGraph/README.md

 Let's redefine social networking!
 Embrace innovation, deepen connections, and create a vibrant community where every interaction counts.

 In the next update-
-* Integration of a database to save user data (Graph or Relational)
+* Integration of a database to save user data (Graph or Relational) -> Moving to another repository which uses Neo4j
-* Integration of Flask application.
+* Integration of Flask application -> -> Moving to another repository which uses Neo4j